sulu/sulu-docs/bundles/automation/index.rst

 The AutomationBundle provides the functionality for managing automated tasks.
 This tasks can be used for example to publish or unpublish pages at a specific timestamp.
-This Handlers (like publish) can be implemented by the application or any bundle.
+This handlers (like publish) can be implemented by the application or any bundle.

 .. figure:: ../../img/automation-tab.png